tidyverse/googledrive/tests/testthat/_snaps/drive_examples.md

     Code
       drive_examples_local("platypus")
+    Condition
-    Error <rlang_error>
+      Error in `many_files()`:
+      !
 Can't find a local example file with a name that matches "platypus".